The Young Elders

 After spending a half hour getting to know me, Elder Herrera looked at his watch and told Elder Carroll it was time to go.

 “Do you need a ride home?”
 I asked.
-“Home” in College Station turned out to be in an apartment complex near the in intersection of Longmire and Harvey Mitchell Parkway.
+“Home” in College Station turned out to be in an apartment complex near the in intersection of Longmire and Harvey Mitchell Parkway, abut five miles from our house.
 The local missionary team is comprised of as many as eight individuals, living two to an apartment.
 All report to a “district leader” located in Houston.

 “We’ve got another call to make near here,” Elder Herrera replied.
 “That should take us about 45 minutes.”